9 Brutal Reasons Why He Hasn’t Proposed [The Honest Truth]

 Letting go (or committing to that degree) is a common worry for anyone, not just men singly.
 Many are perfectly happy knowing they spend the rest of their lives with that one person because they feel there’s more to gain than lose.
 While others may feel they will be giving up their dreams, independence, or options – as well as worrying over the risk of a failing marriage and leading to divorce.

 In another post, I’ve had several men comment on a related post that talks about The Likely Reason Why He Refuses To Get Married, saying “There’s nothing in it (marriage) for men anymore – we lose everything, period.”
 The thing is, people have different views and beliefs on marriage, and what it represents.
-Many have been burned by marriage, obviously, and many also do not share traditional/biblical aspects of what marriage represents.
+Many have been burned by marriage, obviously, and many have redefined marriage to be a contractual arrangement at the forefront.

 Point blank: he may not be able to fully…I’m about to say itthe word we all love to hate….*submit* to the commitment of marriage.
 Monogamy alone – marital monogamy – may be enough to make him run with his tail between his legs.

 And if you are antagonizing or shaming your partner into marrying you, you’ll likely find yourself beating a dead horse.
-Ultimately you can not make him want to marry you unless he is willing on his own.
-It’s up to you whether you can handle accepting those feelings, and waiting until he is ready.
+Ultimately you cannot make him want to marry you, which means you cannot make him let go of what’s holding him back in the first place.

 It could just be too soon

 To you, three months together might feel like three years, but it may not be the same for your partner.
-If you’ve slept together, moved in, met the parents, traveled, and made big purchases as one all within six months – sure, it might feel like:
+If you’ve slept together, moved in, met the parents, traveled, and made big purchases together all within six months – sure, it might feel like,

-And if this sounds like your predicament, here’s the tea, and I’m just saying: [maybe] stop spending the night at each other’s place every night, don’t move when he transfers jobs (jumping when he says “jump”) and avoid becoming his [live-in] Mother (because he’s got one of those already)… if making that grand milestone and commitment isn’t [clearly] in his cards, or “indefinitely”.
+And if this sounds like your predicament, here’s the tea, and brace yourself because it might be a little bitter on the tongue: [maybe] i.e., stop spending the night at each other’s place every night, don’t upend your life when he decides to transfer jobs (aka. jumping when he says “jump”) and avoid becoming his [live-in] mother or pretend wife.

-This doesn’t necessarily equate to the worst-case scenario, he could just be trying to maintain respect for you and the relationship.
 It’s easy to fall into the trap of assuming that if our partner refuses to amp up the commitment when we’re ready that they never will.
 Timing is everything for each individual.
-If you’ve been together for years, have talked the talk yet can’t seem to walk the walk – you could be dealing with someone who just isn’t willing to consider your expectations.
+If you’ve been together for years, have talked the talk yet he can’t seem to walk the walk – you could be dealing with someone who just isn’t willing to consider your expectations.

 You’re obsessing over it

 I get it.
-There comes a time when you know you’re undeniably ready – you feel like everyone around you is saying yes to the dress and I do, except you.
-It begins to feel daunting that you haven’t crossed that bridge yet like as if you’re falling behind, your clock is ticking, and you no longer fit in with your [now] married crew.
+There comes a time when you know you’re undeniably ready – you feel like everyone around you is saying yes to the dressย and I doexcept you.
+It begins to feel daunting that you haven’t crossed that bridge yet, like as if you’re falling behind, your clock is ticking, and you’re no longer fitting in with your [now] married crew.

 A natural reaction is to start making your readiness more blatantly obvious.
 Maybe the signs are no longer subtle.
 While that may all be out of genuine innocence and desire, it can become [negatively] excessive in your partner’s eyes.